Knitschi/CPFCMake/documentation/APIDocModules.rst

 ^^^^^^^^^^^^^^^^^

 A short description in one sentence about what the package-component does.
-This is included in the generated documentation page of the package-component and in some distribution package types.
+This is included in the generated documentation page of the package-component and in some package archive types.
 On Windows it is also displayed on the *Details* tab of the file-properties window of the generated main binary file.